Fleece

 * It _should_ work correctly, and create interoperable data, on both little-endian and big-endian CPUs, but admittedly we are not currently testing or using Fleece on any big-endian platforms.

-We use Travis and Appveyor for CI, covering Clang, GCC, Xcode and MSVC on macOS, Linux and Windows.
+We use GitHub CI, covering Clang, GCC, Xcode and MSVC on macOS, Linux and Windows.
 If you encounter portability problems, please file an issue and we'll fix it.

 ## License